Uncovering Government Secrets

 Documents revealed that the Parks Canada’s $86.4 107 kilometer ice fields bike trail from Jasper to the Columbia ice field posed many problems to the surrounding ecology and wildlife and safety risks to users.
 But planners, after getting the funds in 2016 for the next two years, wanted construction to get underway given such tight deadlines.
 However, the public consultations only began in early 2017 and are not finished, nor are the environmental impact studies.

-The location of the bike trial away from the existing roadway produced opposition to the trail going through sensitive lands and concerns that Parks Canada was rushing ahead too quickly.
+The location of the bike trail away from the existing roadway produced opposition to the trail going through sensitive lands and concerns that Parks Canada was rushing ahead too quickly.
 Extra costs too were revealed as an issue too with further public funds needed to extend the trial to Banff and for building the infrastructure along the trail for campgrounds, rest stops and parking lots.
 Also noted was that the trail would bring more commercial development to the parks and surrounding areas.

 04: Pressure to Get GM Salmon to Market